United Nations Medals - The United Nations Truce Supervision Organisation Medal

 During the winter of 1948 United Nations military observers were deployed to the Middle East under a United Nations Security Council resolution calling for a cease-fire in the Arab-Israeli War.
 The following year, after the end of hostilities, the military observers of the United Nations Truce Supervision Organisation (UNTSO) were reorganised into a stand-alone force and given the task of monitoring the 1949 General Armistice Agreements reached between Israel and Egypt, Jordan, Syria and Lebanon.
 The UNTSO Medal was instituted in 1951 to recognise the service of the military observers supervising this truce.
 Since then UNTSO has continued to be involved in peacekeeping and monitoring duties in the region, including observation of the cease-fire in the Suez Canal area and the Golan Heights following the June 1967 Arab-Israeli war.

 The first New Zealand military personnel to serve with UNTSO were two Army Territorial Force officers who arrived in the Middle East in July 1954.
 There has been continuous New Zealand military personnel involvement with UNTSO since this time.
 In 1993 New Zealand sent Colonel John Fisher to take up the post of UNTSO Deputy Chief of Staff in Jerusalem, and he later became Chief of Staff of UNTSO for several months.
 In late 2004, Major General Clive Lilley, became Head of Mission for UNTSO for 12 months.
+In August 2015 Major General Dave Gawn was appointed as Head of Mission / Chief of Staff for UNTSO.

 The Sovereign has given approval for New Zealanders, who meet the eligibility criteria, to accept and wear the United Nations Medal for service with UNTSO.